Jsrodrigue/food101-mlops-pipeline/README.md

 - **Test Selected Models (`make test`):**
   Reads configuration from `conf/test.yaml` for batch size, device (`cpu` or `cuda`), metrics, and saving options.

-**Why is this useful?**
-It separates code logic from experimental parameters, making workflows reproducible, easier to compare, and collaborative.
+This approach separates code logic from experimental parameters, making workflows reproducible, easier to compare, and collaborative.

 ---

-### 9. Cleaning Outputs
+## 🧹 Cleaning Outputs

 To remove all outputs, selected models, and MLflow logs: